Armadillidiid/blog-posts/password-composition-policies-are-bad-and-heres-why/password-composition-policies-are-bad-and-heres-why.md

 cover: https://raw.githubusercontent.com/Armadillidiid/blog-posts/main/password-composition-policies-are-bad-and-heres-why/cover.webp
 ---

-Recently, I came across a [LinkedIn post](https://www.linkedin.com/posts/michael-lin-tech_never-blindly-copy-what-others-do-i-learned-activity-7264454532833640448-Po7m?utm_source=social_share_sheet&utm_medium=member_desktop_web) applauding Netflix's lax password creation policy, suggesting that the worst consequence of a compromised password is your account being used to **"watch a few movies"**.
-While that’s not entirely accurate (_and I doubt they made the decision based on that reasoning lol_), there’s a grain of truth to it.

-This sparked my interest in writing this piece on strict password composition policies and how they often do more harm than good at creating secure passwords.

 Passwords are the most widely used form of authentication on the internet.
-And unless you're Nelson Dellis—a five-time USA Memory Champion—most of us tend to pick the easiest passwords we can remember when creating one.
+And unless you're Nelson Dellis—a six-time USA Memory Champion—most of us tend to pick the easiest passwords we can remember when creating one.

 I must admit, I've never been a big fan of passwords, especially with the availability of more secure authentication options like OAuth, magic links, and passkeys.
-Passwords inherently carry more security risks compared to other alternatives and should ideally be paired with Multi-Factor Authentication (MFA) to be considered truly secure.
+Passwords inherently carry more security risks compared to other alternatives and have to be paired with Multi-Factor Authentication (MFA) to be considered truly secure.

 Secure password generation is complicated by the tradeoff between developing passwords which are both easy to remember and difficult to crack.
 To help guard against the latter, password composition policies are enforced to coerce users to create secure passwords.
 However, they often fail to achieve their intended purpose.